Night Markets are definitely one of the best things about Bangkok.

 Note that the night market is in the middle of a pedestrian street, it's not as big as other markets on that list and doesn't offer any food or drinks.

-Talking about Patpong, all the street is surrounded by bars and go-go bars.
+Oh, and the street where it's located, Patpong, is surrounded by bars and go-go bars.

 Asiatique The Riverfront

-I put Asiatique last on the list but it's probably the less authentic night market you will find in Bangkok.
+I put Asiatique last on the list because even though it's technically in part a night market, it's honestly the least authentic night market you will find in Bangkok.

-It's not as cheap, not as Thai, not as fun, and not as crazy as the other markets.
+It's not as cheap, not as Thai, not as fun, and not as lively as the other markets.

 For me, it just looks like Disneyland.
-It's clean and organized.
+Clean, organized, and quite expensive.

 Asiatique is great to buy some souvenirs and to walk around but don't expect to find any great deal or anything surprising there.